 I love cruises but besides the restaurants, amenities and convenience what I love most about cruises is the ports!
 I love seeing so many places in bite sized chunks so I know where I want and where I don’t want to go back to and satisfy my wanderlust in a really easy way.
 When we were travelling as a couple if the itinerary had somewhere new on it we would quite happily go especially if it was good value but now we have a baby we chose our cruise itinerary more carefully.
-A lot of people question whether there are baby friendly cruises so here are my top tips for picking a baby friendly cruise itinerary:
+A lot of people question whether there are baby friendly cruises and ask what are the best cruises for infants so here are my top tips for picking a baby friendly cruise itinerary:

 Many of the ports are not actually in the city they declare in their name!
 For instance Rome civitavecchia is actually about 40mins to an hour away by bus!
 Don’t even get me started on London (Southampton).
 I’m not saying don’t go to these ports but just to make sure you know.
 You might be willing to do the journey to Rome but probably not want do the drive to Florence from Livorno the next day.